amina-mardiyyah/amina-mardiyyah.github.io/_pages/about.md

 **Other Interesting things about me**:
-In my spare time, I write articles, You can read my articles on <a style="color:blue;" href="https://mardiyyah.medium.com">Medium</a>.
+In my spare time, I write articles, You can read my articles on <a href="https://mardiyyah.medium.com">Medium</a>.
 I also love participating in competitive hackathons.
-Find profile Here: <a style="color:blue;" href="https://zindi.africa/users/Mardiyyah">Zindi</a>.
+Find profile Here: <a href="https://zindi.africa/users/Mardiyyah">Zindi</a>.

 <!-- <h4><strong>Summary Background</strong></h4>